In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 So if you want a really modern upscale type park, be aware that it’s usually much more of a rustic setting in Thousand Trails.

-And if you don’t like that kind of setting it could be a problem for you.
+And if you don’t like that kind of setting, it could be a problem for you.

-And any unbiased and honest Thousand Trails review needs to mention this.
+So any unbiased and honest Thousand Trails review needs to mention this.

 Thousand Trails Review Cons #5 – Initial Investment